 Intangible assets are recognized only when it is probable that the expected future economic benefits attributable to the assets will accrue to the Fund and the cost can be reliably measured.
 Intangible assets acquired in a business combination are recorded at fair value.
 Intangible assets that do not have indefinite lives are amortized over their useful lives using an amortization method which reflects the economic benefit of the intangible asset.
 Customer relationships are amortized on a straight-line basis over the expected period of benefit of 20 years.
-Contractual rights are amortized on a straight-line basis over the term of the contract.
+Contractual rights, which consist of non-compete agreements, zoned property rights and favourable lease agreements, are amortized on a straight-line basis over the term of the contract.
 Computer software is amortized on a straight-line basis over periods of three and five years.
 Brand names which the Company continues to use in the conduct of its business are considered indefinite life because their value is not expected to degrade over time.
 To the extent the Company decides to discontinue the use of a certain brand, an estimate of the remaining useful life is made and the intangible asset is amortized over the remaining period.